kesondrakey/kesondrakey.github.io/test.md

     }
      .data-table {
-        display: none;  /* Set the data tables to not display by default */
+        display: none;  /* Set the data tables to not display by default */ }
-        background-color: black; /* Set the table background to black */
-        color: white; /* Text color set to white for visibility on dark background */ }

     .html-object iframe {